 SPECIALLY DESIGNED LENS FOR COMPUTER USE

 Many specially designed lenses work well for computer glasses.
 Since these lenses were created specifically for computer use, they may not be suitable for everyday use.
+Check out our range of progressive lens.

 The simplest computer glasses are equipped with single vision lenses with modified lens power that aims to give users comfort when viewing their computer screens.